-- How successful were the policies of Zulfikar Ali Bhutto, 1971-77? - Why was Bhutto executed in 1978? - How successful were the policies of Zia-ul-Haq, 1977-88? - Why was he assassinated?

-Zulfikar Ali Bhutto:

-- controlling the army

-- the Simla Agreement, 1972

-- a new constitution, 1973

-- industrial, agricultural, education, health, social and administrative reforms

-- his overthrow and execution.
+Focus points: Specified content: How successful were the policies of Zulfikar Ali Bhutto, 1971-77?
+Why was Bhutto executed in 1978?
+How successful were the policies of Zia-ul-Haq, 1977-88?
+Why was he assassinated?
+Zulfikar Ali Bhutto: controlling the army the Simla Agreement, 1972 a new constitution, 1973 industrial, agricultural, education, health, social and administrative reforms his overthrow and execution.
 (See also below under Key Question 16).

-Zia-ul-Haq:

-- the Islamisation programme - overview of the constitutional and Islamic legal position of women and ethnic and religious minorities - law and government, elections and issues of martial law and the Eighth Amendment - problems facing Zia, his assassination - the Soviet invasion of Afghanistan, 1979.
+Zia-ul-Haq: • the Islamisation programme • overview of the constitutional and Islamic legal position of women and ethnic and religious minorities law and government, elections and issues of martial law and the Eighth Amendment • problems facing Zia, his assassination • the Soviet invasion of Afghanistan, 1979.
 (See also below under key Question 16).

-Key Question 15: How effective were Pakistan's governments in the final decade of the 20th century?

-- How successful were the policies of Benazir Bhutto, 1988-90, 1993-96? - How successful were the policies of Nawaz Sharif, 1990-93, 1997-99? - Why did General Musharraf take power in 1999?

-Bhutto, 1988-90:

-- conflict with Nawaz Sharif and growth of separatist movements

-- difference with President Ishaq over judicial appointment

-- opposition 'no confidence' motion failure, but damaging effects

-- inflation and unemployment

-- drug trafficking

-- use of family members in government

-- problems in Kashmir

-- her dismissal

-Bhutto, 1993-96:

-- Kashmir tensions

-- opposition demonstrations and prosecution of opposition members

-- terrorism/bombings

-- banking scandal

-- unemployment/inflation

-- IMF concerns following devaluation of the Pakistan rupee

-- balance of payments problems

-- unrest in the army

-- dismissal of the Chief Minister of Punjab

-- Bhutto's dismissal

-Sharif:

-- growth of crime and use of drugs - privatisation policy encouraged profiteering - BCCI criticised for corruption - failure of Co-operative Societies in Punjab - loss of US aid following Pakistan's criticisms during the Gulf War - clashes in Kashmir - overthrow of Sharif and imposition of military rule.
-(See also below under Key Question 16.)
+Focus points: Specified content: How successful were the policies of Benazir Bhutto, 1988-90, 1993-96?
+How successful were the policies of Nawaz Sharif, 1990-93, 1997-99?
+Why did General Musharraf take power in 1999?
+Bhutto, 1988-90: conflict with Nawaz Sharif and growth of separatist movements difference with President Ishaq over judicial appointment opposition 'no confidence' motion - failure, but damaging effects inflation and unemployment drug trafficking use of family members in government problems in Kashmir her dismissal Bhutto, 1993-96: Kashmir tensions opposition demonstrations and prosecution of opposition members terrorism/bombings banking scandal unemployment/inflation IMF concerns following devaluation of the Pakistan rupee balance of payments problems unrest in the army dismissal of the Chief Minister of Punjab Bhutto's dismissal Sharif: growth of crime and use of drugs privatisation policy encouraged profiteering BCCI criticised for corruption failure of Co-operative Societies in Punjab loss of US aid following Pakistan's criticisms during the Gulf War clashes in Kashmir overthrow of Sharif and imposition of military rule.